KAIZN-io/2DTissue/README.md

 This physics engine *2DTissue* was developed to simulate the collective behaviour of active (self-propelled) particles on arbitrary curved closed surfaces.

-## Init the Project

-run `make init` to initialize the project.
-With this the required packages for C++ and Julia will be installed.

-## Compile the C++ code
+## How to compile the C++ code

-1. register your C++ script in the CMakeLists.txt file
-2. open a terminal in the root of the project
+Simply run `make` in your terminal in the root of this project and everything will get installed and compiled.
-3. run `make build` to compile the C++ code

 ## Theoretical Model